jgabuya/blog-posts/posts/thoughts-on-ux-design.md

-# Thoughts on Building UX
+# Thoughts on UX Design

 ## Introduction